 In this house-building way, you become whole and beloved of yourself, while traveling down your path of healing.
 In fact, doing the work while you’re on the path is the only way.

-Twice a year I run Personal Mythmaking, an 11-week course and circle for people who are committed to knowing who they are, what and where they come from, for people who are longing to feel so deeply rooted on such a powerful foundation that they will be unruffled by life’s circumstances.
+Twice a year I run Personal Mythmaking, a 13 module, 5 month course and writing circle for people who are committed to knowing who they are, what and where they come from, for people who are longing to feel so deeply rooted on such a powerful foundation that they will be unruffled by life’s circumstances.

 This is your own work of housebuilding.
 Soulbuilding.

-In our 11 weeks together we mix weekly themes with playful storytelling/fairytales, embodied anatomy prompts, creative writing prompts and videocalls until, by the end of it, you’ll also have written a 12,000+ first draft of your memoir, a reworked story of yourself, and your life.
+In our time together we mix weekly themes with playful storytelling/fairytales, embodied anatomy prompts, creative writing prompts and videocalls until, by the end of it, you’ll also have written the first draft of your memoir and crafted deep meaning and insight into yourself and your life.